mgov4fun/cordova-plugin-client-certificate-support/README.md

 This plugin adds certificate-based authentication (SSO) to your cordova application.
 There is no extra coding or Android platform knowledge required when using this plugin on Android.
 It does not contain any JavaScript part since it just waits until the SSLSocket asks the client for a certificate and then shows the default client-cert pop-up you would also get when visiting your web page using the Android Chrome browser.

 (Not supported by the JavaScript API)

-### Use with file association

-**for iOS ONLY:**

-This plugin version associates itself with the `myp12` extension in plist on iOS only when it is added to a Cordova app, as specified in `plugin.xml`.

-If the user tells another iOS application such as Mail to open a `myp12` file with a Cordova app that uses this plugin version, this plugin will use the certificate from the `myp12` file.
-No special JavaScript code is required for this file association to function.

 ### Cordova test app